pforret/blog.splashing/_topic/city/heraklion.md

 ---
 # Heraklion

-Heraklion or Iraklion  is the largest city and the administrative capital of the island of Crete  and capital of Heraklion regional unit.
-It is the fourth largest city in Greece with a population of 211,370  according to the 2011 census.
-The population of the municipality was 177,064.The Bronze Age palace of Knossos, also known as the  Palace of Minos, is located 5.5 km  southeast of the city.
-Heraklion was Europe's fastest growing tourism destination for 2017, according to Euromonitor, with  an 11.2% growth in international arrivals.
+Heraklion or Herakleion, sometimes Iraklion, is the largest city and the administrative capital of  the island of Crete and capital of Heraklion regional unit.
+It is the fourth largest city in Greece with a municipal population of 177,064 and 211,370 in its  wider metropolitan area, according to the 2011 census.
+The ancient Minoan palace at Knossos is located 5.5 km  southeast of the city.
+It is the second most visited archaeological site in Greece, after the Parthenon.

 ## Unsplash photos